-When DWQ started to monitor lakes and reservoirs, 132 lakes based on size and public interest were selected to make lake and reservoir assessments for the Integrated Report, i.e., 305(b) Report and 303(d) List of Impaired Waters.
+When DWQ started to monitor lakes and reservoirs, 132 lakes based on size and public interest were selected to make lake and reservoir assessments for the IR, i.e., the 305(b) report and 303(d) list of impaired waters.
 These lakes and reservoirs account for 93% of the water surface acres in Utah.
-The lakes were divided into two groups, one group being sampled during even years; and the other group during the odd years.
+The lakes were divided into two groups, one group being sampled during even years, and the other group during the odd years.
 Monitoring for each lake and reservoir is done twice each year.

-DWQ transitioned to a watershed-intensive approach where routine sampling will be focused in a watershed with more intensive sampling.
-High priority lakes and reservoirs, e.g., TMDL or special projects, will continue to be sampled in other watersheds.
+DWQ transitioned to a watershed-intensive approach where routine sampling is focused in a watershed with more intensive sampling.
+High-priority lakes and reservoirs, e.g., TMDL or special projects, will continue to be sampled in other watersheds.
 The TMDL and special studies lakes and reservoirs are monitored four times during the monitoring season.
 The change to a watershed-intensive approach necessitated changes to the assessment methodology.
 The 2012 and 2014 assessments are based on the last 5 years of data (for instance, the 2012 data used data from 2005 to 2010).
-If data for this time period was unavailable, data from the previous 5 years (total of 10 years) was assessed.
+If data for this time period were unavailable, data from the previous 5 years (total of 10 years) were assessed.
 At least two sample events are required to assess support for lakes.

-Water column profile data are collected at the surface and at every meter of the water column depth, and is completed when the probe is 1 meter above the bottom.
-Surface samples are collected from a depth of 0.5 meters.
-All water chemistry samples, except dissolved metals and algal samples, are collected at the surface, one meter above the thermocline, one meter below the thermocline, and near the bottom.
+Water column profile data are collected at the surface and at every meter of the water column depth.
+The collection is completed when the probe is 1 meter above the bottom.
+Surface samples are collected from a depth of 0.5 meter.
+All water chemistry samples, except dissolved metals and algal samples, are collected at the surface, 1 meter above the thermocline, 1 meter below the thermocline, and near the bottom.
 The dissolved metals sample is collected 1 meter above the bottom at the deepest site on the lake or reservoir.
-The algal sample is collected as a composite sample from 3 times the depth of the secchi disc reading to the surface.
+The algal sample is collected as a composite sample from three times the depth of the Secchi disc reading to the surface.
 The algal sample is collected once at the deepest monitoring site on the lake or reservoir.